NotePlan/plugins/jgclark.Reviews/README.md

 - Display projects grouped by folder?
 Whether to group the projects by their folder.
 - Hide top level folder in output?
 Whether to suppress higher-level folder names in project list headings.
 - How to show completed/cancelled projects?: The options are 'display at end', 'display' or 'hide'.
-- Only display overdue projects/areas?: If not ticked then it will display all project/area notes, not just overdue ones.
+- Only display overdue projects/areas?: If true then it will only display overdue project/area notes (plus paused ones).
 - Display project dates?
 Whether to display the project's review and due dates (where set).
 - Display project's latest progress?
 Whether to show the project's latest progress (where available).
 If some lines have a specific 'Progress:' field.
 (See above for details.)
 - Display archived projects?
 Whether to display project notes marked as `#archive`.
+- Theme to use in rich project lists: if set to a valid installed Theme name, then that will always be used in place of the currently active theme for the rest of NotePlan.

+## The Commands
+Each command is described in turn.
+If you have a Rich style project list open, the list will be automatically updated after most of them.

 ### "/start reviews" command
 This kicks off the most overdue review by opening that project's note in the editor.
 When you have finished the review run one of the next two commands ...